 Smithville's local and regional trail networks connect residents and visitors with recreational and ecological amenities throughout the City.
 They are a loved characteristic of the City.
 Smithville's trail networks include three distinct trail typologies: destination and regional trails, neighborhood trails and connections, and complete streets.

-recreational travel, such as electric scooters and bike rentals, are creating a growing demand for support networks.
+New models of active recreational travel, such as electric scooters and bike rentals, are creating a growing demand for support networks.